thomalex001/ga-project-2/README.md

   ```
   * Created the NavBar (Joel)
-  * Created Home and Characters List buttons.
+  * Created Home and Characters List buttons on the NavBar.
 (Joel)
   * Created Characters List page and fetched data from API.
 (Alex)
-  * As our API is only showing 20 characters per page, created pages button to
+  * As our API was only showing 20 characters per page, we created pagination to
 show all characters.
 (Joel)

 ### Day Two